euroscipy/euroscipy.github.io/content/pages/2024/tickets.md

 ## Tickets for EuroSciPy

 EuroSciPy 2024 will be held from August 26th to August 30th.
-It will be both in person and virtual.
-In person, it will be held at Maritime University of Szczecin, Szczecin, Poland.
+It will be held in person at will at Maritime University of Szczecin, Szczecin, Poland.

 The conference will follow this broad plan of events: